cpierceworld/CarND-Vehicle-Detection/writeup.md

 ##### 1. HOG Features

 The code for generating HOG features is in 5th code cell of the notebook.
 I utilized the [_sklearn_](http://scikit-learn.org/stable/index.html) implementation of HOG.
-I also did tests using _OpenCV_'s HOG implementation to see if it would be faster, but it wasn't and it didn't seem to perform as well, so I stuck with _sklearn_.

 I explored different color spaces and different `skimage.feature.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).